-Agreement Duration Pricing Principles (State Signatories) 10/09/06-09/09/10 (HSE) There is no reference in the 2006-2010 State/APMI Agreement to the price charged by generic manufacturers.
+Agreement Duration (State Signatories) Pricing Principles 10/09/06-09/09/10 (HSE) There is no reference in the 2006-2010 State/APMI Agreement to the price charged by generic manufacturers.
 It appears that the ex-factory price for a generic manufacturer is the same as the patent-holder's price for multiple source off-patent pharmaceuticals as set out in the 2006-2010 State/IPHA Agreement.
 (Details are provided in Table 3.3 and Figure 3.3.)
 In other words, the generic manufacturer and the patent holder have the same ex-factory price for multiple source off-patent pharmaceuticals.
 01/10/10-01/03/12 ^b (HSE) Effective 1 October 2010: APMI members' existing generic prices will be at least 2% lower than the price of the patent holder for the equivalent pharmaceutical; APMI members' new generic products, where the patent has expired after 1 February 2010, will be at least 5.6% lower than the price of the patent holder for the equivalent pharmaceutical.
-1/11/2012-2015 (DoH and HSE) On 1 November 2012 the price of generic products were reduced to 50 per cent of the patent-holder's price prior to the entry of the generic. c On implementation of the Health (Pricing and Supply of Medical Goods) Act 2013, generic products included in interchangeable pharmaceutical groups will be reduced by at least 60% of the patent-holder's price prior to the entry of the generic. ^c On implementation of the Health (Pricing and Supply of Medical Goods) Act 2013, generic products not included in interchangeable pharmaceutical groups will be reduced by at least 52.5% of the patent-holder's price prior to the entry of the generic. c The price of all new generic products will initially be set to at least 50% of the patent-holder's price prior to the entry of the generic.
-If included in an interchangeable group, these new generic products will reduced by at least 60% of the patent-holder's price prior to the entry of the generic.
-If not included in an interchangeable group these new generic products will be reduced by at least 52.5% of the patent-holder's price prior to the entry of the generic, when the price of the patent-holder price is reduced to 50% of the price prior to the entry of the generic.
+1/11/2012-2015 (DoH and HSE) On 1 November 2012 the price of generic products were reduced to 50 per cent of the patent- holder's price prior to the entry of the generic. ^c On implementation of the Health (Pricing and Supply of Medical Goods) Act 2013, generic products included in interchangeable pharmaceutical groups will be reduced by at least 60% of the patent-holder's price prior to the entry of the generic. ^c On implementation of the Health (Pricing and Supply of Medical Goods) Act 2013, generic products not included in interchangeable pharmaceutical groups will be reduced by at least 52.5% of the patent-holder's price prior to the entry of the generic. ^c The price of all new generic products will initially be set to at least 50% of the patent-holder's price prior to the entry of the gatent-holder's price prior to the entry of the generic. ^c If not included in an interchangeable group these new generic products will be reduced by at least 52.5% of the patent-holder's price prior to the entry of the generic, when the price of the patent-holder is price prior to the patent-holder's price prior to the entry of the generic. ^c If not included in an interchangeable group these new generic products will be reduced by at least 52.5% of the patent-holder's price prior to the entry of the generic, when the price of the patent-holder price is reduced to 50% of the price prior to the entry of the generic. ^c